George-Miao/TelegramHackchatBot/README.md

 Notice:
 - Whatever you send inside that room will be forwarded to the group
-- Messages replies the forwarded message in telegram will also be reposted into the chat room
+- Messages replies to the forwarded message in telegram will also be reposted into the chat room

 ## Commands
 #### **`/help`**